glottospace/glottospace/README.md

 filtration”](https://en.wikipedia.org/wiki/Vietoris%E2%80%93Rips_filtration).
-In the function `glottomap_rips_filt()`, the default units of `r` and `maxscale` are both 100km, corresponding to the buffer radius of each language and the maximum value of the Vietoris-Rips filtration.
+In the function `glottomap_rips_filt()`, the default units of `r` and `maxscale` are both 100km, corresponding to the buffer radius of each language and the maximum value of the Vietoris-Rips filtration respectively.

-For example, if we pick up the languages of Arawakan family, and set the buffer radius of each language as 600 km, the maximum value of the Vietoris-Rips filtration as 700 km, we can see that there is a circluar structure near the border around Colombia, Peru and Brazil:
+For example, if we filter out the languages of Arawakan family, and set the buffer radius of each language as 600 km, the maximum value of the Vietoris-Rips filtration as 700 km, we can see that there is a circluar structure around the borders of Colombia, Peru and Brazil:

 ``` r
 glottopoints <- glottofilter(continent = "South America")